Epidurality/NeoFly-Tools/README.md

 	    1. Be careful if you're flying these yourself and not AI!
 Maximum weight limits exist for a reason.
 1. Once you've found a Mission or Trade mission you like, double-click the row.
 This will populate the *Optimized Goods* view, which shows a breakdown of which goods you should buy and in which quantities.
     1. Buy Qty is the Optimized quantity you should be purchasing at your Departure ICAO.
+	1. You can also click the Summary button to pop-out a summary information window based on the information shown (which will overlay NeoFly if NeoFly is open, overlay the main GUI otherwise).
 ###### NOTE: Some aircraft in the NeoFly database do not match the simulator's values.
 Either edit the database (see the NeoFly documents/discord for help on this), or manually adjust the values to suit.

 ### Auto-Market Search: